IGDRion/ANNEXA/README.md

 ## Introduction

-**ANNEXA** is an all-in-one reproductible pipeline, written in the [Nextflow](https://nextflow.io), which allows users to analyze LR-RNAseq data (Long-Read RNASeq), and to reconstruct and quantify known and novel genes and isoforms.
+**ANNEXA** is an all-in-one reproductible pipeline, written using the [Nextflow](https://nextflow.io) workflow system, which allows users to analyze LR-RNAseq data (Long-Read RNASeq), and to reconstruct and quantify known and novel genes and isoforms.

 ## Pipeline summary